 Above we specified four areas you have currency risk when selling via Shopify Payments.
 With multi-store, each store's payment gateway is plugged in to a bank account in the local currency.
 This means you have full control over when you choose to convert currencies, and may be able to do it wholesale through a bank.

 Having said that - there is still currency-risk, perhaps even more, when you are in control of when to convert your currencies.

 You will also need a bank account in each base currency.

 Multi-store or Shopify Multi-Currency?

-Normally this decision comes down to whether you can use Shopify Payments.
-If you can, it's certainly simpler and has benefits like in-built fraud detection, Shopify Pay, Apple Pay and so on.
+Normally this decision comes down to whether you require full control over your pricing in each currency, or if you are happy with rounded FX based conversion.
 If not, it's time to get more advanced and use a multi-store architecture, which does have benefits but is more complex to manage.